KimBug29/AppleDataKW/README.md

 🌱 I am currently learning Python.

-💬 Ask me about my health goals - they are every changing, but always striving to move the needle.
+💬 Ask me about my health goals - they are ever changing, but always striving to move the needle.

 📫 How to reach me: kim41051@yahoo.com